New Zealand Bus Travel

 Dunedin has flourishing niche industries including engineering, software engineering, bio-technology and fashion.
 Port Chalmers on the Otago Harbour provides Dunedin with deep-water port facilities.

-Dunedin is also notable now as a centre for ecotourism.
+Dunedin is also notable now as a centre for eco-tourism.
 Uniquely, the world's only mainland Royal Albatross colony and several penguin and seal colonies lie within the city boundaries on Otago Peninsula.

 There is thriving tertiary student population has led to a vibrant youth culture (so named 'Scarfies'), consisting of the Dunedin's unique music scene, and more recently a burgeoning boutique fashion industry.
 A strong visual arts community also lives in Dunedin and its environs, notably in Port Chalmers and the other settlements which dot the coast of the Otago Harbour.

 Travelling from Dunedin is in modern buses and coaches with InterCity Coachlines operating a fleet of eco-friendly air conditioned buses with reclining seats and foot rests.
-Great Sights and Newmans Coachlines operate premier services using a fleet of modern eco-friendly air conditioned coaches featuring reclining seats with foot and head rests and onboard toilet/washroom facilities.

-InterCity Coachlines operates the Starlighter overnight bus service between Wellington, Palmerston North, Taupo, Rotorua, Hamilton and Auckland or vice versa, connecting at Wellington with
+InterCity Coachlines Starlighter overnight coach services between Wellington, Palmerston North, Taupo, Rotorua, Hamilton and Auckland or vice versa, connects at Wellington with Cook Strait ferry services from Picton to Wellington that operate between the South and North Islands.

-Cook Strait ferry services from Picton to Wellington that operating between the South and North Islands.
 The Starlighter service features reclining seats with foot and head rests, individual reading lights and air conditioning controls, onboard toilet/washroom facility and makes two refreshment/comfort stops on route.

-Copyright © 2010-2012 - BM Marketing - All Rights Reserved
+Copyright © 2010-2018 - BM Marketing - All Rights Reserved